djhaynes/scap-v2-prototype/README.md

 `sudo docker pull opendxl/opendxl-broker`

-The following commands were used to install and run the OpenDXL Broker.
-These instructions were based on the instructions found [here](https://github.com/opendxl/opendxl-broker/wiki/Command-Line-OpenDXL-Broker-Installation).
+Next, prepare the directory structure for the OpenDXL Broker.
 Assuming you are in a user home directory (e.g., /home/dhaynes), run the following commands.
+These commands are based on the instructions found [here](https://github.com/opendxl/opendxl-broker/wiki/Command-Line-OpenDXL-Broker-Installation).

 `mkdir opendxl`<br>
 `mkdir opendxl/opendxl-broker`

 Next, run OpenDXL with the following command.
+The -v argument should point to the directory structure created in the previous step.

 `sudo docker run -d --name opendxl-broker -p 8443:8443 -p 8883:8883 -v /home/dhaynes/opendxl/opendxl-broker:/dxlbroker-volume opendxl/opendxl-broker`